Chronology

 June 18–October 16, 1966

-Together with Helen Frankenthaler, Kelly and Jules Olitski, represents the United States at the 33rd Venice Biennale in an exhibition organized by Henry Geldzahler.
+Represents the United States at the 33rd Venice Biennale with Helen Frankenthaler, Ellsworth Kelly and Jules Olitski, in an exhibition organized by Henry Geldzahler.
 Travels to Venice for the opening.

-Six-piece table setting of signed black-and-white china pieces produced by Jackson China Co. for Durable Dish Company sold at Leo Castelli.
+Six-piece table setting of black-and-white china commissioned by Durable Dish Company is for sale at Leo Castelli.

 1967